ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-logs.md

 * To view the logs from compute nodes only, select the **compute** subsystem.

-If your log instance is also configured as a target for {{site.data.keyword.atracker_short}}, additional application names may appear besides "LSF".
+If your log instance is also configured as a target for {{site.data.keyword.atracker_short}}, additional application names might appear besides "LSF".
 To exclude audit events, filter by the LSF application names specifically.

 To check whether the cloud logs agent are running on your VSI, SSH into the VSI and run: